lnnchau/mlops-lyrics-lm/README.md

 - [x] Update the code to use tokenizer

 Hmm there's some issues when I'm trying to call import model from BentoML...
 Will findout sometime later

+### 8/5/2023
+Well turns out it was just naming issues.
+Should not name BentoML model with dash symbol `-` Here's the goal for today
+[x] Deploy the model with BentoML successfully on local

+Currently, our inference model has two components:
+- Bigram model
+- Tokenizer

+In order to reuse tokenizer in the inference code, I've saved it as artifacts via `pickle`.
+However, now that I realize `pickle` brings more trouble
+1. `pickle` won't reconstruct the instance, but need access to the class to load the pickled information in.
+2. The class `pickle` requires must be from `__main__`, which is `__main__.<ClassName>`, but of course the `ClassName` cannot be guaranteed to always be in `__main__` module.

+More details can be found [here](https://stackoverflow.com/questions/27732354/unable-to-load-files-using-pickle-and-multiple-modules).

+I will put this into the backlog to get rid of the unnecessary complexity.
+For now, please find the workaround of this in `inference/utils.py`.
+One more important thing to note is that it is highly recommended to have the same Python version for both the experiment and deployment environment.